 |Raymond Woosley, MD, PhD

-Co-Director, Program for Clinical Decision Support
+Co-Director, Division of Clinical Data Analytics and Decision Support

 Dr. Woosley received his medical degree from the University of Miami, FL; his doctorate in pharmacology from the University of Louisville, KY; and his bachelor's degree from Western Kentucky University.
-After an internship and residency in internal medicine, he completed a fellowship in clinical pharmacology at Vanderbilt University before joining the faculty as Founding Director of the Vanderbilt Cardiac Arrhythmia Center and rose to the rank of Professor of Medicine and Pharmacology and Associate Director of the Vanderbilt Clinical Research Center.
+After an internship and residency in internal medicine, he completed a fellowship in clinical pharmacology at Vanderbilt University before joining the faculty as founding director of the Vanderbilt Cardiac Arrhythmia Center and rose to the rank of professor of Medicine and Pharmacology and associate director of the Vanderbilt Clinical Research Center.

-In 1988, Dr. Woosley was appointed Chairman of the Department of Pharmacology at Georgetown University Medical Center in Washington, D.C.
-He also served as Associate Dean for Clinical Research and director of the Institute for Cardiovascular Sciences.
-In 2001, Dr. Woosley joined the faculty at The University of Arizona as Vice President of the Arizona Health Sciences Center and the Dean of the College of Medicine.
+In 1988, Dr. Woosley was appointed chairman of the Department of Pharmacology at Georgetown University Medical Center in Washington, D.C.
+He also served as associate dean for Clinical Research and director of the Institute for Cardiovascular Sciences.
+In 2001, Dr. Woosley joined the faculty at the University of Arizona as vice president of the Arizona Health Sciences Center and the dean of the College of Medicine.
 In 2005, he founded Critical Path Institute (C-Path), an independent, non-profit organization created jointly by the U.S. Food and Drug Administration (FDA) and the University of Arizona to help implement the FDA’s Critical Path Initiative and accelerate the development of new drugs and diagnostics.
 In 2012, he founded the non-profit AZCERT, Inc.